digi-ron/AU-Falcon-SPUD-Project/ECUBCM/Keyfob/KEYDIY/KEYDIY.md

 {: .block-note}

 - This guide in general is *not* recommended for Smartlock devices, as it currently only allows for a single set of codes to be loaded to a remote, which anyone else following this guide would also have.
 This would cause any AU Falcon that has a KEYDIY remote paired to be unlockable with anyone elses KEYDIY remote, due to the fixed code nature.
 Smartshield Falcons should not be affected, however even this cannot be guaranteed.
-- buttons may be occasionally unresponsive.
+- Buttons may be occasionally unresponsive.
 This is possibly due to the remotes not repeating the button signals multiple times
 - This guide assumes an Android phone, so that the cheaper programmer can be used.
 This was also tested using a KD900+ however this was not necessary
 - Cloning unavailable.
 KEYDIY cannot recognize the types of codes used by either the Smartlock or Smartshield remotes, and all available information within KEYDIY infrastructure appears to be user-submitted manually.
 - There are reported and known issues with poor quality control with remote, leading to a "fob lottery" of sorts.